SyreetaAI/blog-starter-kit/_posts/advisory-services.md

 </h3>

 <p style="color: #0F172A; font-size: 1.125rem;">
-  <strong>Syreeta<span style="color: #F97316;">.ai</span></strong> provides the architectural blueprint for organizations to move from reactive buying to <strong>proactive, agentic governance.</strong> With a track record of managing </strong>multi-billion global spend portfolios</strong>, I partner with organizations to bridge the gap between legacy systems and autonomous execution.
+  <strong>Syreeta<span style="color: #F97316;">.ai</span></strong> provides the architectural blueprint for organizations to move from reactive buying to <strong>proactive, agentic governance.</strong> With a track record of managing multi-billion global spend portfolios, I partner with organizations to bridge the gap between legacy systems and autonomous execution.
 </p>

+---

 ### Pillar I: Agentic Governance
 I empower organizations to move from manual, high-friction intake to autonomous, policy-grounded procurement.
 By embedding AI-enablement into the procurement core, this will ensure 100% compliance and eliminate spend leakage.